 Nepal

-Travel Notice: Situation in Nepal
+Travel Advisory: Situation in Nepal

-However, as the situation remains unpredictable, Singaporeans are advised to exercise a high degree of caution when travelling to Nepal.
-Singaporeans in Nepal are advised to remain vigilant, avoid demonstrations and crowds, monitor the local news closely, and heed the instructions of local authorities.
-Singaporeans are strongly encouraged to eRegister with MFA at https://eregister.mfa.gov.sg so that we can contact you should the need arise.
-Travellers are also encouraged to purchase comprehensive travel and medical insurance and be familiar with the terms and coverage.
+Singaporeans in and travelling to Nepal are strongly encouraged to eRegister with MFA at https://eregister.mfa.gov.sg.
+They are also encouraged to purchase comprehensive travel and medical insurance and be familiar with the terms and coverage.

 Singaporeans in Nepal who require consular assistance should contact the Singapore High Commission in New Delhi or the 24-hour Ministry of Foreign Affairs Duty Office at: